-f) Income tax:
+f) Income tax

 Income tax expense consists of current and deferred tax.
-Income tax expense is recognized in the Statement of Profit and Loss except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.
+Income tax expense is recognised in the Statement of Profit and Loss except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
+In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.